aiven/inkless/inkless/KnownChallenges.md

 How does the data look like?
 Which metadata (topic, partition...) do we need to store and how?
 How can we combine multiple files of a segment together for fewer Object API calls?

+#### Answer (partial)

+Our data format is a necessary component for any solution, but with relatively little impact on the architecture.
+We should expect to spend time in the development phase designing the object storage format, after the architecture has been defined and the requirements are better understood.

 ### Upgrades to Data Format

 How can we ensure that Object Storage data can be read after a data-plane/metadata-plane upgrade?